Montaser-Taher/Montaser-Taher/README.md

-I'm a Junior Developer currently studying Software Development at the University of Malta. 🌍🎓
+Junior Developer | B.Sc.
+(Hons) in Software Development 📍 Based in Malta | 🌍🎓 University of Malta.

 About Me:
--  University of Malta: Pursuing a degree in Software Development.
+-  currently pursuing a Bachelor’s degree in Software Development at the University of Malta.
--  Junior Developer: Enthusiastic about learning and growing in the tech world.
+-  Enthusiastic about learning and growing in the tech world.
--  Currently Learning: New programming languages, frameworks and best practices.
+-  Building practical projects to strengthen my technical and problem-solving skills
--  Looking for Internships: Eager to gain real-world experience and contribute to meaningful projects.
+-  Looking for Internships to Eager to gain real-world experience and contribute to meaningful projects.

 Interests:
+- Artificial Intelligence & Machine Learnining
+- EEG Signal Processing & Biomedical AI
+- Software Design & Architecture
+- Data Science & Analytics
-- Mobile Apps, and AI/ML.
+- Mobile App Development

 contact me:
 - 💬 Open to: Collaborations, Internships, and Networking.